finos/community/.github/ISSUE_TEMPLATE/Community-Recognition.md

 ---

 ## Who in the FINOS Community would you like to recognise?
-Let FINOS know who you'd like to recognise in the FINOS Community by providing the following information your GitHub issue.
+Let FINOS know who you'd like to recognise in the FINOS Community by providing the following information in your GitHub issue.

 - The person or people in the FINOS Community you'd like to recognise
 - The GitHub profiles of the recognised person or people